 Featuring everything from tropical rainforest to perennial ice, Langtang National Park is an example of Mother Nature at her most extreme.
 With so much geographic diversity, it's not wonder you'll be able to spot a menagerie of creatures including red pandas, musk deer, rhesus monkeys and Himalayan black bears.
 Langtang is simply unmissable!

-Nepal's busy capital is an epicentre of trade, tourism and history.
-Acting as a launching point for international visitors, Kathmandu is a handicrafts hot spot, hippy hangout, travellers' rest stop and artistic enclave all at once.
+Nepal's busy capital is an epicenter of trade, tourism and history.
+Acting as a launching point for international visitors, Kathmandu is a handicrafts hot spot, hippy hangout, travelers' rest stop and artistic enclave all at once.

-Pretty Pokhara offers travellers attractive vistas, tranquil ambience and views of three of the highest mountains in the world.
+Pretty Pokhara offers travelers attractive vistas, tranquil ambience and views of three of the highest mountains in the world.
 Lakes, waterfalls and canyons ensure visitors are well rewarded for the effort.

-The hilltop town of Bandipur was once a very prosperous trading centre, and is now popular with tourists for its old-world charm, quiet atmosphere and nearby national park teeming with wildlife.
+The hilltop town of Bandipur was once a very prosperous trading center, and is now popular with tourists for its old-world charm, quiet atmosphere and nearby national park teeming with wildlife.

 A conservation success story, this park has managed to preserve one of the most unique ecosystems in the world.
 Home to one-horned rhinos, wild elephants, hyenas, leopards and more than 450 species of birds, visitors will delight in the thrilling wildlife-spotting opportunities here.

 This popular trekking region can lay claim to some of the most beautifully treacherous peaks in the world.
 Surrounding valleys of green fields, wildflower-studded meadows and lowland villages just add to the stunning views on offer.

 8. Namche Bazaar